Al-Faisal College: History

-In August 2013 the college's deputy principal for Years 7 to 12, Peter Rompies, said that school will likely not be able to cater for the 200 to 300 students on the "huge waiting lists" for Kindergarten 2014 applications.
+In August 2013, the college's deputy principal for Years 7 to 12, Peter Rompies, said that school will likely not be able to cater for the 200 to 300 students on the "huge waiting lists" for Kindergarten 2014 applications.

 Al-Faisal College Liverpool opened its doors in Term 2 on 27 April 2015 with two classrooms operating out of demountable classrooms.
 In 2016 the school received a $750,000 grant from the state government to improve the facilities.

 Campuses

 Auburn

 The Auburn campus serves as the headquarters for the school and is the largest campus by number of students and staff.
-The campus has five buildings, denoted as Building A, B, C, D and E. Building A is for the primary school, while Buildings B and C are shared between and primary and secondary students.
+The campus has five buildings, denoted as Building A, B, C, D and E. Building A is for the primary school, while Buildings B and C are shared between primary and secondary students.
 Buildings D and E are used for secondary students.

 The campus also has two main playgrounds, one on the main ground level, which is covered and shaded.
 The second is located on the rooftops of all buildings, except Building A. The rooftop playground is fully netted and secured.

 The campus only has one main multipurpose hall, known as the "Upper Hall" among the school community, and as the "Grand Hall" formally.
 The Hall has an open stage, with backstage spacing, a comprehensive sound system and a projector system set up on stage.
 The Hall is used for sporting, prayers and school functions such as graduations, formals and awards night.